 If you are injured, you will start treatment with an appropriate specialist.
 Depending on the nature of your injury, it may be months or even years before you know the ultimate outcome of your injury.
 For soft tissue or whiplash-type injuries, it usually takes 6 to 9 months before the patient reaches maximum medical improvement.
 Clients must reach this stage of treatment before the doctor will give an opinion about the permanent injury.
 Under Florida law, (Florida Statute 627.737) states that you must have a permanent injury to recover from pain and suffering type damages, and you must have this opinion from a licensed physician.

 The Demand and Negotiation Phase

-After the extent of your injury is known, then demand is made by your attorney on your behalf to the at-fault party’s insurance company.
-An experienced and board-certified trial attorney will have the benefit of knowing the value of such cases and will know how to properly negotiate with the insurance company.
+After the extent of your injury is known, then demand is made by your lawyer on your behalf to the at-fault party’s insurance company.
+An experienced and board-certified trial lawyer will have the benefit of knowing the value of such cases and will know how to properly negotiate with the insurance company.
 Make sure your personal injury lawyer has a reputation as one who will fight to get you top value for your accident claim.
-Companies know that experienced trial attorneys will take a case to trial if necessary and will pay accordingly.
+Companies know that experienced trial lawyers will take a case to trial if necessary and will pay accordingly.

 The negotiation phase may take weeks or months, depending on the nature of the claim along with the availability of medical records and the insurance coverages.